 Most Friday afternoons in the spring and fall, the cadets at the Virginia Military Institute march in full dress uniform on the school’s parade grounds.
 This much-loved tradition of patriotic pomp and circumstance is a great spectacle and a truly unique Lexington experience.

 Visit the George Marshall Museum

-Located adjacent to the to the Virginia Military Institute, the fascinating George C. Marshall Museum chronicles the life and achievements of George C. Marshall, organizer of victory in World War II and author of the Marshall Plan.
+Located adjacent to the to the Virginia Military Institute, the fascinating George C. Marshall Museum chronicles the life and achievements of General George C. Marshall, organizer of victory in World War II and author of the Marshall Plan.
 Note: The museum does ask for a donation.
 (540) 463-7103

 Visit Lee Chapel & Museum

 The great Confederate general, much of his family, and even his trusted horse, Traveler, are all buried here in this lovely little chapel on the Washington & Lee campus.
 The chapel museum houses many items that belonged to Lee and his family, as well as the famous Edward Valentine statue portraying General Lee resting on the battlefield.
 (540) 458-8768

 Tour Rockbridge Vineyard

 Just 20 minutes north of town is beautiful Rockbridge Vineyard, home to many fine award-winning Virginia wines.
 Open May through October, the vineyard’s tour takes you through the fermenting area, barrel cellar, and, of course, the tasting room.
 (888) 511-9463

 With 6 wineries, 3 breweries, and 2 cideries, this has become a popular venture.